kiki-miumiu/centralised-ssm/README.md

 # sam-boilerplate

-This is a boilerplate repo for aws sam
+This is a repo for building a centralised ssm

 ## Deploy Local